One-to-one quantum simulation of a frustrated magnet with 256 qubits

-We next probe the same quantum phase transition using microscopic quantum simulation of $\hat{H}_{\rm TMGO}$ with the QPU.
-Quasi-adiabatically prepared ground states (Methods, \EDFig{fig:pulse_samples}) on $N=100$ sites across three independent, nearly identical QPUs (FM1 and FM2 in France, and FC1 in Canada) exhibit a subtle $1/3$ magnetisation elbow around $\Delta_z^{\rm q}/J_1 \approx 4$ and a broader feature near $\Delta_z^c/J_1 \approx 6$ (Fig.~\ref{fig:fig2}\textbf{c}).
-However, the minor effect of the critical point in the magnetisation curve makes locating it particularly challenging (Methods, \EDFig{fig:noise_study}).
-We turn to another observable accessible on the quantum simulator and examine the behaviour of the structure factor $S^{zz}_{\rm QPU}(\mathbf{q}) = 1/N_\text{b}\sum_{i,j\in \textrm{bulk}} e^{i \mathbf{q} \cdot \mathbf{r}_{ij}} \left[\langle \hat{\sigma}_i^z \hat{\sigma}_j^z \rangle - \langle \hat{\sigma}_i^z \rangle \langle \hat{\sigma}_j^z \rangle\right]$ in lattices up to $N=256$ sites on FM1 (Fig.~\ref{fig:fig2}\textbf{d}).
-A first feature is observed for $\Delta_z^c/J_1 \lesssim 6$, where a finite $S^{zz}_{\rm QPU}(\mathbf{q}_{1/3})$ signals the presence of quantum correlations.
-Long-range $1/3$ order for $\Delta^z/J_1<4$ is signalled by the emergence of Bragg peaks at $\mathbf{q}_{1/3}=2\pi/3\,(1,\sqrt{3})$ (see \EDFig{fig:obs-scans} for a real-space visualisation).
-For moderately small systems ($N=49,\,100$), $S^{zz}_{\rm QPU}(\mathbf{q}_{1/3})$ already develops a broad peak within the $1/3$ phase, signalling the onset of this magnetic order.
-Larger-scale simulations ($N=169,\,256$) reproduce this feature with improved convergence in system size.
-The QPU-derived critical point estimate $\Delta_z^q/J_1(N=256) = 3.87_{-0.36}^{+0.44}$ (Methods) is in good agreement with the value obtained from TmMgGaO$_4$ measurements, confirming the consistency of both approaches.
+The QPU-derived critical point estimate is in good agreement with the value obtained from TmMgGaO$_4$ measurements, confirming the consistency of both approaches.
 In particular, the increase of $S^{zz}_\text{QPU}(\mathbf{q}_{1/3})$ with $N$ highlights the low scaling of noise effects with system size in analogue QPUs~\cite{trivedi_quantum_2024} and the robustness of quasi-adiabatic protocols.
 These are ultimately limited to study ground-state transitions in finite-time protocols by diabatic effects mostly arising from the many-body gap closing in the large $N$ limit.
-Numerical matrix product-state (MPS) emulations at $N=100$ benchmark the impact of finite preparation time with and without noise, supporting the QPU observations (Methods, \EDFig{fig:noise_study}).
-Furthermore, independent low-temperature Quantum Monte Carlo (QMC) simulations of $\hat{H}_{\rm QPU}$ (\EDFig{fig:QMC_data}) yield a comparable transition point and demonstrate that system sizes $N\gtrsim100$ are required to clearly resolve the quantum critical point.\\
+Numerical matrix product-state (MPS) emulations at $N=100$ benchmark the impact of finite preparation time with and without noise, supporting the QPU observations (SM, Fig.~\ref{fig:noise_study}).
+Furthermore, independent low-temperature Quantum Monte Carlo (QMC) simulations of $\hat{H}_{\rm QPU}$ (SM, Fig.~\ref{fig:QMC_data}) yield a comparable transition point and demonstrate that system sizes $N\gtrsim100$ are required to clearly resolve the quantum critical point.\\